Are DIY Gutter Guards Right for You?

 Are DIY gutter guards worth it?

-DIY gutter guards can be worth it if you have a tight budget, no time to schedule a professional installation, and a one-story home.
-However, professionally installed gutter guards are more durable and effective, making them the better choice in the long run for most homeowners.
+DIY gutter guards can be worth it if you’re on a tight budget, don’t have time to schedule a professional, and have a one-story home.
+However, professionally installed gutter guards are more durable and effective, making them a better choice for most homeowners in the long run.

 Do gutter guards work in heavy rain?